sendinblue/APIv3-csharp-library/docs/SMTPApi.md

 <a name="gettransacemailslist"></a>
 # **GetTransacEmailsList**
-> GetTransacEmailsList GetTransacEmailsList (string email = null, long? templateId = null, string messageId = null, string startDate = null, DateTime? endDate = null)
+> GetTransacEmailsList GetTransacEmailsList (string email = null, long? templateId = null, string messageId = null, DateTime? startDate = null, DateTime? endDate = null)

 Get the list of transactional emails on the basis of allowed filters